The Mogollon Rim Road

 We never did make it to this ranger station for a stamp.
 We did pass by it, but neglected to stop in.

-We pulled over at the first of many pull off spots and we heard birds.
-Lots of them, birds that were close by.
+We pulled over at the first of many pull off spots on the Rim and we heard birds.
+Lots of birds and they were close by.
 We got our binoculars and camera gear ready.

 Must maintain proper signage in these high traffic areas.

 We had been seeing lots of logging trucks hauling logs.
-We worried about meeting one head on but we were stopping so much, listening for birds, we never came face to face with one.
-But we did find the logging.
+We worried about meeting one head on but we were stopping so much listening for those birds that never showed themselves.
+We never came face to face with one.
+We must have slipped in between shipments.
+But we did find the logging area.

 Now for some views.